KOMAX233/shateki/README.md

 ## Objectives

-1. Detect collisions between the bullet and the 2D sheet, and find the impact location.
+1. Detect collisions between the bullet and the 2D sheet, and find the impact location (completed).

 2. Construct Voronoi diagram generation function with a given number of seeds (completed).